-Gene targeted mouse models of Dravet syndrome associated pathogenic variants replicate patients' phenotype and show reduced gamma-aminobutyric acid (GABA)ergic inhibition (122; 88; 62).
-In one of them, studies demonstrated a similar striking temperature- and age-dependence of the onset and progression of generalized and myoclonic seizures as well as the appearance of ataxia (87).
+Gene targeted mouse models of Dravet syndrome associated pathogenic variants replicate patients' phenotype and show reduced gamma-aminobutyric acid (GABA)ergic inhibition (127; 91; 63).
+In one of them, studies demonstrated a similar striking temperature- and age-dependence of the onset and progression of generalized and myoclonic seizures as well as the appearance of ataxia (90).
 The authors have demonstrated that the hyperexcitability and seizure susceptibility in these models originates in a dysfunction of GABAergic inhibitory interneurons, caused by haploinsufficiency due to Scn1a pathogenic variants.
-Moreover, loss of these sodium channels in cerebellar Purkinje cells of mutant mice and Dravet syndrome patients may be sufficient to also cause their ataxia (86).
+Moreover, loss of these sodium channels in cerebellar Purkinje cells of mutant mice and patients with Dravet syndrome may be sufficient to also cause their ataxia (89).

-Zebrafish with a pathogenic variant in Scn1a represent salient phenotypes associated with Dravet syndrome, including seizures, early fatality, and resistance to antiepileptic drugs (39; 103; 54).
+Zebrafish with a pathogenic variant in Scn1a represent salient phenotypes associated with Dravet syndrome, including seizures, early fatality, and resistance to antiepileptic drugs (40; 106; 55).
 The zebrafish model of Dravet syndrome is also used for antiepileptic drug screening in Dravet syndrome.
-Griffin and colleagues showed that phenotypic screening of drug libraries in zebrafish scn1a mutants rapidly and successfully identifies new therapeutics (54).
+Griffin and colleagues showed that phenotypic screening of drug libraries in zebrafish scn1a mutants rapidly and successfully identifies new therapeutics (55).
 They demonstrated that clemizole binds to serotonin receptors, and its antiepileptic activity can be mimicked by drugs acting on serotonin signaling pathways, eg, trazodone and lorcaserin.
-Coincident with these zebrafish findings, five medically intractable Dravet syndrome patients were treated with a clinically approved serotonin receptor agonist (lorcaserin) and some promising results in terms of reductions in seizure frequency and/or severity were observed.
-Sourbron and associates demonstrated serotonergic modulation as an effective treatment for Dravet syndrome in a zebrafish mutant model (103).
+Coincident with these zebrafish findings, five medically intractable patients with Dravet syndrome were treated with a clinically approved serotonin receptor agonist (lorcaserin), and some promising results in terms of reductions in seizure frequency or severity were observed.
+Sourbron and associates demonstrated serotonergic modulation as an effective treatment for Dravet syndrome in a zebrafish mutant model (106).

 It has been shown that selective activation of NaV1.1 by venom peptide Hm1a restores the function of inhibitory interneurons from Dravet syndrome mice without affecting the firing of excitatory neurons.
 Intracerebroventricular infusion of Hm1a rescues Dravet syndrome mice from seizures and premature death (95).